svipx-nopl/virus/README.md

 # 👋 &nbsp;Hi there

 I'm a software developer based in Volgograd, Russia.
 I enjoy coding open-source projects that solve unique problems.
-I love combining my hobbies like gaming, photography and building various projects with RaspberryPi or Arduino.
-You can find me on Twitter [@yourusername](https://twitter.com/yourusername).
+I love combining my hobbies like reading books, Game Development and making various projects with some engines.
+You can find me on Twitter [@virusxnopl](https://twitter.com/virusxnopl).
 Feel free to tweet me any time.
 You can also check out my telegram channel [vladislav.dev](https://vladislav.dev) for my blog and more.

 &nbsp;